 Merits Review – Administrative Appeals Tribunal/State Administrative Tribunal

-If a government agency has refused the grant of an application you have made or made an adverse finding, you may be eligible in the first instance to seek a review (or appeal) of the decision which is called a Merits Review of the decision by:
+If a government agency has refused the grant of an application you have made or has made an adverse finding, you may be eligible in the first instance to seek a review or appeal of the decision, known as a Merits Review, :

 - the Administrative Appeals Tribunal (AAT) if the decision was made by a commonwealth government body such as: